 Homemade smoothies made from fruit and veg can fill you up and make you less likely to snack, which in turn can help you to lose weight.
 The fat burning process requires specific vitamins and minerals in order to work well so consuming smoothies can fuel you with these essential nutrients.

-But drinking smoothies isn’t a weight loss solution in itself, it needs to be part of an overall lifestyle change.
+But drinking smoothies isn’t a solution in itself, it needs to be part of an overall lifestyle change.
 And don’t believe the bold claims made by supplement companies – smoothies won’t help you specifically target belly fat (or any other areas of the body).

 Should I consume a pre-workout smoothie for weight loss?

 No, this will undermine your weight loss efforts.
-If you consume calories before working out, then you’ll just burn those calories.
-Not the existing fat that you need to target in order to lose weight.
+If you consume calories before working out, then you’ll just burn those calories – not the existing fat that you need to target in order to lose weight.

 Sure, if you’re a marathon runner or athlete, then it’s helpful to consume calories before training.
 But if you’re an everyday person who just wants to lose some weight, then skip the pre-workout smoothies.